How Long Does a Tattoo Take to Heal?

 Just remember that this stage only normally lasts for several days, so try and see it out by letting the skin fall off naturally without pulling it off.
 Peeling skin off that isn’t yet ready to fall off can pull ink from the skin just like scabbing can.

 Applying Aftercare Products

-The best tattoo lotion I’ve ever personally used is a (vegan) tattoo aftercare product called Hustle Butter.
-This stuff works amazingly during the healing process - not only to keep your tattoo really well hydrated but also by soothing any annoying itching and irritation.
+The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
+This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.